Resources

 FAD Magazine

-Combining simple lists and in-depth reviews, FAD is a great site listing London’s art highlights.
+Combining simple lists, gallery press releases and occasional reviews, FAD is a good source of listings for London’s art highlights.
 Instagram: @worldofFAD

 FLO London